 Discover the rich religious and political history of medieval Rome over spring break and complete your Tier III!

-During this 1 week intensive program students will focus on the physical transformation of the late Roman city as they immerse themselves in Rome and its environs.
+During this 1 week intensive travel program, students will focus on the physical transformation of the city of Rome and the impact of political and religious leaders, visiting sites and museums reflecting Rome's ancient, medieval, Renaissance and modern eras.
 Participants will keep a journal which they use to prepare a final project after returning to campus.
+The class will meet on a weekly basis before Spring Break to discuss readings and prepare for the trip.
 This course fulfills Ohio University's Tier III General Education requirement.

 Students will be housed in centrally located hotels and explore dozens of archaeological sites, museums, and churches in Rome and its vicinity, all with the guidance of an OU professor with expert knowledge and extensive familiarity of Rome.

-Planned excursions include the Roman Forum, Colosseum, the Castel Sant' Angelo (the emperor Hadrian's mausoleum), the Pantheon, Vatican Museum and Necropolis, the ancient Roman port city of Ostia Antica, the churches of Santa Maria Maggiore, Santa Prassede, Santa Costanza, and the catacombs of Priscilla and Santa Susanna.
+Planned excursions include the Roman Forum, Colosseum, the Castel Sant' Angelo (the emperor Hadrian's mausoleum), the Pantheon, the ancient Roman port city of Ostia Antica, ancient Christian catacombs, the Vatican Museums and Necropolis, St. Peter's Basilica and many other historic churches.

 Eligibility and selection process